garden-of-delete/airbyte-topiary/README.md

 `pip3 install requirements.txt`
 4. Run Tentacle. `python tentacle.py` will display help and usage.

-## Configuration as YAML
+# Configuration as YAML
 Airbyte tentacle allows configuration for an airbyte deployment to be moved to and from yaml files through interaction with the Airbyte API.

-There will be a guide here that explains the config spec with examples.
+Part of the advantage of this tool is it adds a layer of abstraction between the user

-## Workflows
+# Workflows
 Airbyte tentacle supports a number of workflows designed to make managing Airbyte deployments at scale easier.
 Tentacle uses the .yml or .yaml

-### The Sync Workflows
+## The Sync Workflows
 All the sync workflows described below are accessed through the **sync** master mode like so:

 `python tentacle.py sync`